Why Pets Matter for Mental Health

 Interacting with animals can trigger measurable changes in the body’s stress systems.
 Key physiological mechanisms include:

-- Oxytocin release: Physical contact and positive interactions with pets can increase oxytocin, a hormone linked to bonding and reduced anxiety.
-This is often called the “social bonding” hormone.
+Oxytocin release: Physical contact and positive time with pets can raise oxytocin.
+This hormone supports bonding and can reduce anxiety.

 These mechanisms underpin the concept of *pets as stress relievers*.
 For a comprehensive review of psychophysiological effects, see Beetz et al., 2012: “Psychosocial and psychophysiological effects of human-animal interactions” (Frontiers in Psychology).[Beetz et al., 2012 - Frontiers in Psychology]